crunaprotocol/cruna-protocol/README.md

 ### Future developments

-As the Cruna Core Protocol continues to evolve, many dditions are currently in the pipeline: the Distributor Vault and the Inheritance Vault.
+As the Cruna Core Protocol continues to evolve, many additions are currently in the pipeline: the Distributor Vault.
 Each of these vaults caters to specific needs, expanding the applications of the Cruna Core Protocol in the realms of asset management and security.

 #### Distributor Vault